-METRIC INITIAL CEDS VALUE 2016 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in number of communities using place-building scoring criteria in economic development incentives Data did not previously exist 57% of communities that completed CAPCOG's survey used place- building scoring criteria 2 communities indicated they added place-based scoring criteria to their incentives policy in the past year CAPCOG survey of local communities Reduction of daily vehicle miles traveled per capita In the 2013-2014 TxDOT Fiscal Year, Capital Area residents drove 21.1 vehicle miles per capita.
-In the 2014-2015 TxDOT Fiscal Year, Capital Area residents drove 20.6 vehicle miles per capita.
+METRIC INITIAL CEDS VALUE 2017 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in number of communities using place-building scoring criteria in economic development incentives Data did not previously exist 57% of communities that completed CAPCOG's survey used place-building scoring criteria Data not updated Survey abandoned due to survey selection issues Reduction of daily vehicle miles traveled per capita In the 2013-2014 TxDOT Fiscal Year, Capital Area residents drove 21.1 vehicle miles per capita.
 In the 2015-2016 TxDOT Fiscal Year, daily vehicle miles traveled per capita in the Capital Area fell to 19.5.
-Texas Department of Transportation Reduction of share of workers in the Austin- RR MSA that drive to work alone In 2013, 75.9% of those employed in the Austin-RR MSA drove alone to work In 2014, 71.8% of those employed in the Austin-RR MSA drove alone to work In 2015, the share of workers employed in the Austin-RR MSA that drove alone to work increased to 76.5%.
-U.S. Census, American Communities Survey Increase in amount of downtown investment in communities across the Capital Area For communities outside Austin that completed CAPCOG's survey, a total of 19 projects took place in downtowns, worth \$2.3 million.
-For communities outside Austin that completed CAPCOG's survey, a total of 18 projects took place in downtowns, worth \$1.1 million.
-CAPCOG survey of local communities
+In the 2016-2017 TxDOT Fiscal Year, daily vehicle miles traveled per capita in the Capital Area rose to 20.4.
+Texas Department of Transportation Reduction of share of workers in the Austin- RR MSA that drive to work alone In 2013, 75.9% of those employed in the Austin-RR MSA drove alone to work In 2015, the share of workers employed in the Austin-RR MSA that drove alone to work increased to 76.5%.
+In 2016, the share of workers employed in the Austin-RR MSA that drove alone to work remained at 76.5%.
+U.S. Census, American Communities Survey Increase in amount of downtown investment in communities across the Capital Area Data did not previously exist For communities outside Austin that completed CAPCOG's survey, a total of 19 projects took place in downtowns, worth \$2.3 million.
+Data not updated Survey abandoned due to survey selection issues